moreniekmeijer/oh_hell_score_saver/README.md

 A scorekeeper for the card game *Oh Hell*, made as a final project for the CS50’s Introduction to Programming with Python course from Harvard.

 ## Introduction
 I often play the card game *Oh Hell* (known as *Boerenbridge* in Dutch) with my family.
 We traditionally keep score with pen and paper.
-So I thought: why not use this CS50p final project as an opportunity to build a small program for this...
+So I thought: why not use this CS50p final project as an opportunity to build a small program for this task...

 ---